statamic-rad-pack/runway/docs/control-panel.md

   ]
 ```

-In the example above, `:resource` will be replaced by the resource's `name`, generating labels like `Visualizar Posts` e `Criar Posts`.
+In the example above, `:resource` will be replaced by the resource's `name`.

 ### Custom permissions